 Day 8 - Climb Every Mountain Pike peak climb

-This is optional.
+The climb is like many activities on this trip, optional.
 Staying at Base Camp for a very special me time is yours if you want it.
 Even there, you are still higher than the top of Kosciuszko!

 Day 11 Fly out